farrakhb/sparta-coursepreparation/README.md

 Although pre-training for our courses isn't *mandatory*, we do recommend that you spend some time preparing.
 This document gives some advice on what you can do to make your life much easier on the course, and how to improve your knowledge in general.

-The training course aims to produce [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) people, with a wide breath of skills and a specialism.
-The core modules therefore cover a lot of material, so anything you can do to gain some prior knowledge will help out.
+The training course aims to produce [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) people, with a wide breadth of skills plus a specialism.
+The core modules therefore cover a lot of ground, so anything you can do to gain some prior knowledge will help out.

 As far as we're concerned, two of the most important traits for success in the tech industry are **[passion](http://sparta.global/deloitte-pssion)** and **[curiosity](http://sparta.global/cio-curiosity)**.
-We're hoping you're already passionate about technology, but having the curiosity to find out how and why things work might be something you need to develop.
-Thankfully, we've got the Internet.
+We're hoping you're already passionate about technology, but having the curiosity to find out how and why things work may be something you need to develop.

 > *Read everything you can, and then find more to read.
 That's the best advice I can offer!* – **Joe Buckwell**, Sparta Graduate